ibm-cloud-docs/vpc/private-connectivity.md

 }
 ```

-## Accessing the VPC API private endpoint using the CLI
+## Accessing the VPC API private endpoint by using the CLI
 {: #vpc-api-private-endpoint-setup-cli}
 {: cli}

-To access the VPC API private endpoint using the CLI, follow these steps:
+To access the VPC API private endpoint by using the CLI, follow these steps:

 1. Update the core {{site.data.keyword.cloud_notm}} CLI (`1.3.0` or higher) and the VPC infrastructure service plug-in (`0.8.0` or higher) to the latest versions: